Jonathan Ruffer: Personal life

 Ruffer is married to Jane Sequeira, a doctor, and palliative care specialist.
 They have a daughter.
 While he is a great-grandson of Maurice Ruffer (1857-1935), a French-born British banker, she is a descendant of Isaac Henrique Sequeira (1738-1816), a Portuguese Jewish doctor, who was painted by Thomas Gainsborough, one of his patients, and that oil painting now hangs in Madrid's Museo del Prado.

 An Anglican, he has been described by the Financial Times as "a committed evangelical Christian" and The Yorkshire Post as "a devout Christian."
 He is a member of the Athenaeum Club and the Beefsteak Club.

 As of 2014, he had an estimated wealth of £380 million.
 As of 2020, Ruffer was worth £159 million according to the Sunday Times Rich List.

-Ruffer gave an estimated £160 million to the development of Bishop Auckland Town in 2020.
-In total he has given one third of his wealth to the development of the Town.
+Ruffer gave an estimated £160 million to the development of Bishop Auckland in 2020.
+In 2025, The Daily Telegraph reported that he had given at least £200 million to the Auckland Project to develop the town.

-Ruffer purchased Auckland Castle to save the collection of paintings by Zuburan, that were going to be sold.
+Ruffer purchased Auckland Castle to save the collection of paintings by Zurbarán, that were going to be sold.

-Ruffer has since opened; The Miner's Art Gallery, to showcase the local miner's work, The Northern Museum of Archaeological Importance, The Spanish Gallery, The Auckland Tower, The Auckland Project, The Auckland Castle, Kynren, The Deer Park, Eleven Arches.
-Most recently Weardale Railway which will provide a direct link from Killhope Lead Mining Museum to Bishop Auckland.
+Ruffer has since opened: the Mining Art Gallery (to showcase local miners' work), the Northern Museum of Archaeological Importance, the Spanish Gallery, the Auckland Tower, the Auckland Project, the Auckland Castle, Kynren, the Deer Park, Eleven Arches, and most recently Weardale Railway which will provide a direct link from Killhope Lead Mining Museum to Bishop Auckland.